Year 7 Catch Up Grant

-Staff who use RWI in their classroom have all completd training.
+Staff who use RWI in their classroom have all completed training.
 A Lead Teacher supports the development of the scheme across both sites by observing sessions, offering guidance and creating clear next steps for the scheme at Riverside.
-In addition, Lead Teachers offer weekly drop in sessions to support pupils and teachers where needed.
+In addition, the Phase Leader offers weekly drop in sessions to support pupils and teachers where needed.

 Read, Write, Inc. Scheme

 Case Study One

 Pupil A has been on the RWI phonics programme since she started at Riverside School in September 2014.
 When joining Riverside, she was familiar with the Set 1 Sounds but could not yet use these effectively to read words.
 She was provided with support in learning how to use her knowledge of sounds to read CVC words during her time in the Primary Phase.

 This pupil moved to Key Stage 3 and into a class where both her teacher and two of the TAs had accessed RWI training from Ruth Miskin which was funded by the Year 7 Catch up Grant.
 This meant that she received high quality phonics input throughout the year.
 The class were also provided with new resources such as a set of reading books and new laminated Green/Red words also funded by the grant.

 Pupil A had one to one reading sessions which focused on learning the final Set 1 Sounds and using these to read words and short passages.
 By the end of the year she knew 30/31 of these at speed and was independently using her knowledge of sounds to read words within the Red Books.
 Child A had a good understanding of the stories that she was reading and could answer questions about them.
 Child A has continued to access RWI phonics and reading within her class to build on her achievements and progress, even taking letter based tasks home to complete with her family.